 Base pay is DoorDash’s base contribution for each order.
 This will range from $2-10+ depending on the estimated time, distance, and desirability of the order.
 Deliveries that require Dashers to travel a longer distance, that are expected to take more time, and that are less popular with Dashers will have a higher base pay.
 Base pay will not change based on the customer tip amount.Doordash description of Base Pay.

 On most deliveries, you can expect the delivery fee to be between $2 and $4.
-In a recent experiment where I accepted 200 straight delivery offers, 78% of those deliveries had a delivery fee of four dollars or less.
+I did a recent experiment to see if Doordash gave better offers to Top Dashers where I accepted 200 straight delivery offers, 78% of those deliveries had a delivery fee of four dollars or less.
 The average base rate on those deliveries was $3.18.

 The minimum pay is $2.00.
 In practice that's usually only paid on deliveries where more than one order is delivered at a time.
 As of the original writing of this article (May 2022) Doordash has typically paid a minimum of $2.50 on single orders.
-They dropped that minimum from $3.00 in August of 2021.
+Doordash dropped the minimum base pay from $3 in August 2021.

 Desirability can be the biggest wild card in Doordash driver pay, as well as the biggest unknown.
 If Doordash has trouble getting drivers to accept a delivery, they may use the lack of desirability as a reason to bump up the delivery fee.